defZalken/UGG_Macro/documentation/ARCHITECTURE.md

 ```

 **Step 4 is the whole efficiency argument.** Stamina regeneration is the binding
-constraint, not the macro — a full bar takes about six seconds with no boosts.
+constraint rather than the macro.
+A full bar takes about six seconds with no boosts.
 Steps 2 and 3 run *inside* that window, so navigation costs nothing the recharge
 was not already costing.
 Entering the machine early would be worse than useless:
 regeneration does not tick while you are on a machine (until 2.5s later).